sckott/habanero/README.rst

 - `registration_agency` - get DOI minting agency
 - `content_negotiation` - get citations in a variety of formats
 - `citation_count` - get citation count for a DOI
+- `crosscite` - content negotiation, beware: may be removed

 Installation
 ============